piotrwitek/typesafe-actions/README.md

 **So I created `typesafe-actions` to address all of the above pain points.**

 The core idea was to design an API that would mostly use the power of TypeScript **type-inference** 💪 to lift the "maintainability burden" of type annotations.
-In addition, I wanted to make it "look and feel" as close as possible to the idiomatic JavaScript ❤️ , so we don't have to write the redundant type annotations that which will create additional noise in your code.
+In addition, I wanted to make it "look and feel" as close as possible to the idiomatic JavaScript ❤️ , so we don't have to write the redundant type annotations that will create additional noise in your code.

 [⇧ back to top](#table-of-contents)